jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 The last symbol of the trace is the interface.

-Following any of the two line types will eventually lead to the same symbol.
+Following any of the two line types might eventually lead to the same symbol.
 In that sense it doesn’t matter what line type you prefer to follow.
-The interface line is preferred, though, both because it’s more logical to follow, and because following them you’ll probably hit the interface sooner: probably there will be less interface redirections than reference redirections.
+The interface line is preferred, though, both because it’s more logical to follow, and because following them you’ll probably hit the interface sooner: probably there might be less interface redirections than reference redirections.

 ###### Execution Trace